 [II] Introduction of new payment instrument such as travelers’ cheque

 [III] The introduction of credit guarantees funds to support the clearing mechanism and remove all non-tariffs barriers that limit the use of national currencies for payments for certain transactions, such as hotel bills, airline tickets, etc.

 [IV] In the medium term, the agency was to oversee the limited conversion of national currencies, which must be eliminated to avoid restrictions in inter-currency exchange

 [V] In the long term, it was the agency’s focus to create a single ECOWAS currency monetary area that modifies the use of a single convertible currency.

-On the 21st December 2019, this union defined their latest step of execution, which conclude, the credibility of the monetary integration of the ECOWAS made up of 16 countries in a whole, which are Sierra Leone, Ivory Coast, Nigeria, Benin, Ghana, Guinea-Conakry, Gambia, Burkina Faso, Mauritania, Niger, Liberia, Togo, Cape Verde, Senegal, Guinea-Bissau, Mali, Togo.
-With the definition of their current step of execution, did establish that the credibility of the monetary integration of the ECOWAS area will be based not only on monetary stability but also on the implementation of a mechanism to support a strong, inclusive, and development centered growth.
+On the 21st December 2019, this union defined their latest step of execution, which conclude, the credibility of the monetary integration of the ECOWAS made up of 15 countries as a whole, which was Sierra Leone, Ivory Coast, Nigeria, Benin, Ghana, Guinea-Conakry, Gambia, Burkina Faso, Niger, Liberia, Togo, Cape Verde, Senegal, Guinea-Bissau, Mali, and Togo.
+The definition of their current step of execution did establish that the credibility of the monetary integration of the ECOWAS area will be based not only on monetary stability but also on the implementation of a mechanism to support a strong, inclusive, and development centered growth.